aws-samples/searchable-encryption-dynamodb-howto/content/index.en.md

 using the AWS Database Encryption SDK and AWS Key Management Service.
 Each exercise has step-by-step instructions.
-Each exercise also has a `-complete` version available to use as a reference.
+There is also has a `-complete` version available to use as a reference.

 ## Background: The Employee Portal Service